-A programme council shall be appointed for each Regional Office.
+A programme council will be appointed for each Regional Office.

-The Regional Programme Councils comprise five members, each with a personal deputy, who are appointed for a term of four years by the County Parliament.
-A member may be reappointed for one term only.
+Each Regional Programme Council comprises five members, each with a personal deputy, who are appointed for a term of four years by the County Parliament.
+A member can be reappointed for one term only.
 The King can issue rules concerning the appointment and composition of Regional Programme Councils in cases where a Regional Office serves more than one county.